Category:

 It’s built to make managing contracts easier for everyone.
 Legal teams stay in control of contract terms and templates, while business teams can move deals forward without bottlenecks.

-Everything happens in one place, so it’s easy to track what’s going on and who needs to take action.
+Plus, everything happens in one contract management system, so it’s easy to track what’s going on and who needs to take action.

 Best Features